City (manga): Anime

 An anime television series adaptation, titled City the Animation, was announced on September 21, 2024.
 It was produced by Kyoto Animation as the studio's first non-sequel anime since the arson attack in 2019 and directed by Taichi Ishidate, with character designs and chief animation direction handled by Tamami Tokuyama, color designs by Kana Miyata, art direction by Shiori Yamazaki, 3D direction by Tatsunori Kase, sound direction by Yōta Tsuruoka, and music by the Piranhans.
 The series aired from July 7 to September 29, 2025, on Tokyo MX and other networks, running for a single cour of 13 episodes, with most containing multiple short segments per episode, with there being 80 segments in total.
 The opening theme is "Hello", performed by Riho Furui, while the ending theme is "Lucky", performed by Tomoo.
 (Note: Tokyo MX listed the series premiere on July 6, 2025, at 24:00, which is effectively July 7 at midnight JST.)

-Amazon Prime Video is streaming the series worldwide.
+ABC Animation holds the global rights to the series with Amazon Prime Video streaming the series worldwide outside of Japan.